youngeunkwon0405/RL/docs/guides/sft.md

 )
 ```

 By default, NeMo-Reinforcer has support for `Squad` and `OpenAssistant` datasets.
-If you would like to use a custom dataset, create a new dataset class with the expected attributes.
+Both of these datasets are downloaded from HuggingFace and preprocessed on-the-fly, so there's no need to provide a path to any datasets on disk.

+Adding a new dataset is a straightforward process.
+As long as your custom dataset has the `formatted_ds` and `task_spec` attributes described above, it can serve as a drop-in replacement for Squad and OpenAssistant.